What is AAPP?

 Vision

-To achieve national reconciliation and to help transform Burma into a free and democratic society, where no political prisoners remain incarcerated and individuals’ civil and political rights are protected, fulfilled, and maintained.
+To bring about a free and federal democratic society where there are no political prisoners, civil and political rights are protected, maintained, and fulfilled, and national reconciliation can be achieved.

 Mission

-• To secure the unconditional release of all political prisoners, assist in their reintegration into society through mental and physical rehabilitation, and ensure their right to safe participation in the democratization process in Burma.
+• Our mission statement is to secure the unconditional release of all political prisoners in Burma and facilitate their smooth reintegration into society through comprehensive mental and physical rehabilitation.
+We are dedicated to safeguarding their right to safely participate in the democratization process, ensuring their voices are heard and valued.

 Activities

-• Publish reports related to political prisoner issues based on trends identified through monitoring and documentation as well as translations of international human rights treaties.
+3.2 Produce thematic research reports and daily briefings related to political prisoner and other human rights violations issues based on trends identified through monitoring and documentation as well as analysis of international law.

-• Collaborate with CSOs, governments, and international organizations on prison reform as well as institutional, legislative, and policy reforms relating to civil and political rights.
+5.1 Collaborate with CSOs, domestic and international stakeholders on prison conditions and prison reform policy as well as institutional, legislative, and policy frameworks relating to civil and political rights.